 - Fostering outreach, developing partnerships with communities, and promoting the capabilities of advanced networking and communications

-- Providing, securing, and maintaining information systems allowing the university to accomplish its missions
+- Providing, securing, and maintaining information systems allows the university to accomplish its missions

 - Advanced Research Computing